 The Witness doesn’t have an on-screen antagonist, but we know the score, we know who we’re up against.
 We know that each puzzle and conundrum we encounter bears his mark.
 The Witness, more than anything else, is a match between the player and designer Jonathan Blow.

-Like him or loath him, Jonathan Blow is an intellect, a master game designer.
-He’s so good at what he does, it’s frankly annoying.
+Like him or loathe him, Jonathan Blow is an intellect, a master game designer.
+He’s so good at what he does it’s frankly annoying.

 Most of us are not, of course.
-(Who is?)
-Solutions elude you, sometimes for days at a time, until an epiphany hits.
+Solutions can elude you, sometimes for days at a time, until an epiphany hits.
 Did I have to cheat to complete the game?
 A little, yes.
 I had to.
 It turns out I was I’m no match for Blow’s more abstract creations.
-Nonetheless, the intricate world Blow presides over, and the numerous puzzles within it, confounds and delights in equal measure.
+Nonetheless, the intricate world Blow presides over, and the numerous puzzles within it confound and delight in equal measure.

 The conceit for each set of puzzles acts as a personal difficulty setting.
 If you’re ever curious as to how your brain works, spend some time talking about The Witness with another player.
 It lays the workings of your mind bare.
 One player’s walk in the park is another player’s torture.
-But this dialogue, this sharing of the pain, makes The Witness’s solitary experience strangely collaborative.
+But this dialogue, this sharing of pain, makes the solitary experience of The Witness strangely collaborative.
 It’s like therapy.

 The Witness challenges the way you think and look and perceive and hear and imagine the world.
 It takes something as simple as a line tracing puzzle and makes it encompass every sense and every avenue of thought your brain is capable of.
 The fact that it can do this without ever telling the player what to do makes the game even more remarkable.
-The rules are unknown but the solution is always available, either in plain sight, or through deduction and reasoning.
+The rules are unknown, but the solution is always available, either in plain sight or through deduction and reasoning.
 You just have to think about it, consider the options and test your theories.
-Its clarity and density is mind boggling.
+Its clarity and density are mind-boggling.

-Even when your brain is frazzled and you pull away from a set of line puzzles, the world around you just forms part of another, larger enigma.
-There’s no escape in The Witness and the comparison to Patrick McGoohan’s seminal TV series, The Prisoner, is both unavoidable and entirely apt.
+Even when your brain is frazzled and you pull away from a set of line puzzles, the world around you just forms part of a larger enigma.
+There’s no escape in The Witness, and the comparison to Patrick McGoohan’s seminal TV series, The Prisoner, is both unavoidable and apt.

 I truly don’t know if I enjoyed The Witness.
-I don’t know if I played it, experienced it, or maybe just suffered it, but it tested and rewarded me in way that only something labeled a ‘video game’ ever could.
+I don’t know if I played it, experienced it, or maybe just suffered it, but it tested and rewarded me in a way that only something labelled a ‘video game’ ever could.
 No other piece of art in the last twelve months has managed to be quite so simultaneously painful and fulfilling.
-Ultimately, Blow won but no other experience this year made me want to fight so hard.
+Ultimately, Blow won, but no other experience this year made me want to fight so hard.